imarsman/gozip/README.md

 that are involved, namely i/o and file handling.
 I also find it generally useful to learn how to pay close attention to exactly how things work.

+Zip has enough arguments without also trying to implement unzip.
+I'll save that for another project.

 ## Usage

 To build